First sales data of Pokémon Shiny Diamond and Shining Pearl and comparison with Sword and Shield and Let’s Go in the United Kingdom – Nintenderos

 - Pokémon Shiny Diamond (this separate version excluding Shimmering Pearl) has been the most successful physical release of the year on Nintendo Switch in the UK, with a “vast advantage” over Super Mario 3D World, Monster Hunter Rise or Zelda: Skyward Sword

-- Brilliant Diamond and Shimmering Pearl combined sales represent the second best launch of the year across all platforms in the UK, second only to FIFA 22
+- Brilliant Diamond and Shimmering Pearl combined sales mark the second best launch of the year across all platforms in the UK, second only to FIFA 22

 - Pokémon Shimmering Pearl (the less successful version of the two) has already outsold Metroid Dread in its 7 weeks on sale

-- The combined physical sales of Pokémon Shiny Diamond and Shimmering Pearl are 26% less than those of Sword and Shield at the time and 13% greater than those of Let’s Go, Pikachu! e Eevee!
+- The combined physical sales of Pokémon Shiny Diamond and Shimmering Pearl are 26% lower than those of Sword and Shield at the time and 13% higher than those of Let’s Go, Pikachu! e Eevee!

 As you can see, it seems that it is a decent premiere for these remakes in the country.
 We will have to be attentive to more details from other countries.